shivannis/xandr-docs-public/xandr-docs/articles/monetize/guaranteed-delivery-pacing.md

 Furthermore, even if it were possible to adjust bid decisions in real-time, the request rates and win rates across a slice of inventory are often extremely volatile, as shown in the graphs below.
 Due to the fact that budgets are distributed across our many bidders and any real-time calculations have to occur locally at the bidder level, were we to attempt to adjust bid decisioning in response to this information, each bidder would have either a very outdated estimate of the request and win rate (due to slower-than-real-time updates), or a very noisy one (thanks to the volatility of the graphs).

-To give you some idea of the volatility involved, here are the bid requests per minute across one randomly selected slice of inventory on the Xandr platform over a 24-hour period in early 2015:
+To give you some idea of the volatility involved, here are the bid requests per minute across one randomly selected slice of inventory on the Microsoft Advertising platform over a 24-hour period in early 2015:

 :::image type="content" source="media/request-rate.png" alt-text="A graph of minutes against bid requests per minute for one random inventory over a 24-hour period.":::